Periodically we will be editing the website to add additional information, links,

 - Session accredited

-other Boards for licensed professions in construction and design
+licensed professions in construction and design

-- Handouts supplied
+- Handouts can supplied

 - Generic approach with product specific information covering most popular industry solutions